Wednesday, February 26, 2014

 Chapter 22: A Glimpse of My Old House

-Finally from among the many old photo's given by my sister, I was able to find some that show a bit of the house I once stayed in the village.
+Finally, among the many old photos my sister gave me, I found a few that show glimpses of the house I once lived in back in the village.

 A family photo taken in 1965 in front of the old house.
-Blogger is at right in back row.
+I am at right in back row.

 A photo of the siblings taken in 1965.

-The opening at the right was the entrance to the dirt-floored kitchen.
-The board nailed together from pieces of timber planks and placed against the wall at the side of this opening was occasionally used to block off chicken, ducks and dogs from entering the kitchen.
+To the right of the staircase was the entrance to the kitchen, which had a dirt floor.
+A makeshift board, pierced together from old timber planks and leaned against the wall near the entrance, was occasionally used to block chicken, ducks and dogs from wandering into the kitchen.

-This family photo taken probably in 1967 gives a glimpse of what it was liked in front of the house.
-The background is the foot of the hill where the Istana (Governor's House) now stands.
+This family photo likely taken around 1967, offers a rare glimpse of what the front of our house looked like back then.
+In the background is the base of the hill where the Istana - the Governor's Residence - now stands.

 Thursday, February 20, 2014